 The docker engine offers an extensive interface for managing each individual container.
 However, configuring and staring up each one with a separate, long and complex command can be time consuming.
 Here is where docker-compose steps in.
 It is a tool which helps with defining and running multiple containers [26].
 For it to work, it also needs a configuration file.
 It is a YAML file, while dockerfile has no extension.
 Below is a part of our compose file, defining backend service.

 Here we can see several properties, that backend object has, let us walk through: Image – specifies the image used to create the container Build – specifies the location of the docker file, to create a new image if it was not found Working_dir - much like in the usual dockerfile, it sets the working directory where commands will be executed and where the application will be run.
 To avoid confusion and errors, the setting from compose file has a higher priority and overrides its peer from the dockerfile.
 Environment – here is a list of all variables that will be embedded into the container as environment ones.
 Their values, e.g. ones in curly brackets, are set in a separate file.
 It is done for better management, since the same variable can be used by different services.
 For instance, the ones related to the database are used both here and in the respective container.
 Volumes – here volumes are specified.
 The name of the volume is followed by a path that it will be mounted on in the container.
 Ports – define which host port will be bound to each container port.
 Here we need only one, and it is attached to the same port on the computer.
 Depends_on – sets a list of containers on which the current one is depended on.
 The Docker system will wait till all the dependencies are started, before starting up the current one.
 In this case, backend service will be brought up only after the successful launch of the database service.

+Another way of using several containers is parallel computing.
+The container swarm could be used to set different tasks for each one.
+One of the use cases is matrix multiplication.
+Since this operation can be easily split up into several smaller operations.
+Let us say, we need to multiply matrices A and B. Here is a formula for it.
+Ci,j=Ai,1B1,j+Ai,2B2,j+⋯+Ai,nBn,j Each container can run a script that receives a portion of rows of A and the whole B. T het it, we can divide n by the number of containers we wish to run.
+Then it computes its own respectful portion of result C and returns it.
+Then, a special script can be created.
+For example, bash or python script.
+It would receive a matrix, split it into parts, run them into different containers and then assemble the whole thing together.

 Concluding about the Docker, we can say that it is an optimized and quick approach to a lot of problems during the development process.
 The application can be shared, transferred and run smoothly on different platforms with different hardware and operating systems.
 It manages data and provides secure access to it.
 Volumes can be easily backed up and transferred.
 The containers are isolated, which provides an additional level of security.
 Any harmful software inside of them cannot hurt the host machine.